Nulore/sector/sectors/outer/deadzone.md

 >The toughness of the abyss,
 >will make you kiss your ship away!

-One of the last data recorded is a blackbox on a stolen Federation ship.
+One of the data recorded is a blackbox on a stolen Federation ship.
 An AI core has attempted it's best to describe the situation in text form.

 ```diff
 - BEGIN BLACKBOX RECORDING -